 Vane flow meter

 The vane meter lives in the realm of variable area flow meters.
 A variable area meter has a part inside that moves with the flow, and the meter measures this movement.
 The vane meter has a vane opposite a spring.
 The flow moves the vane against the spring, and its movement will depend on the flow rate.
 We can connect a transmitter to this type of flow meter to capture data.

-Another kind of variable area flow meter, the float meter has a slightly different working principle.
+Another kind of variable area flow meter, the float flow meter has a slightly different working principle.
 The device has a float inside designed in accordance with the viscosity, density, and flow rate of your product.
-You also have a tapered tube with the flow scale on it.
-You have to install this meter vertically with the flow going up.
+We also have a tapered tube with the flow scale on it.
+We have to install this meter vertically with the flow going up.

 When the product flows through this meter, it exerts a force on the float indicating the proportional flow rate on the flow scale.

 Positive displacement (PD) has a broad range of applications and remains a solid solution in many segments.
 A PD flow meter has two rotating parts and a high-accuracy chamber.
 The flow fills the space between the rotors, moving them as the fluid heads downstream to the meter.

 The volumetric flow is proportional to the rotation of the rotor.
 Here too, we can connect a transmitter and sensors to collect this information and send it out.